Jesyka Burks-Wiley

 Career Highlights

-Has led Florida International to a 44 wins and two post-season berths – rebuilt a program that had only averaged five wins per season in the six seasons prior to her arrival (32-144 (.182) overall and 15-89 (.144) Conference USA record during span)
+Has led Florida International to a 64-60 (.516) record, two winning seasons, and three post-season berths (five wins) – rebuilt a program that had only averaged five wins per season in the six seasons prior to her arrival (32-144 (.182) overall and 15-89 (.144) Conference USA record during span)

 In 2020-21 (first season), led FIU to the program’s first winning season (15-13) and post-season berth in eight seasons, as well as the most Conference USA wins (8) in program history